robotmedia/RMStore/README.md

 ##Roadmap

-RMStore currently supports consumables and non-consumables only.
+RMStore is in early stage and currently supports consumables and non-consumables only.
 Future enhancements will include:

 * Content download support
 * Subcriptions support
 * OS X support

+If you are looking for something more mature, check out [CargoBay](https://github.com/mattt/CargoBay) or [MKStoreKit](https://github.com/MugunthKumar/MKStoreKit).

 ##License